 Some of these shells were gifts, some of them we found washed up after hurricanes, and some of them we found on the west coast of Florida which has the prettiest blue water.

-Although I’m probably more of a farm girl at heart, it’s always fun to pull out our baskets of shells each summer season and decorate a coastal inspired tablescape with them.
+Although I’m probably more of a farm girl at heart, it’s always fun to pull out our baskets of shells each summer season and decorate a coastal-inspired tablescape with them.

 It’s hard to see in this photo because of the table runner but the center board bears all the cuts the carpenter made over the months he was out here working on the property.

 It’s crazy heavy and it melts my heart every time we return home and see it still standing, secured in place.

-We like to keep it pretty low key and relaxing out here especially when creating coastal inspired tablescapes like this one.
+We like to keep it pretty low-key and relaxing out here, especially, when creating coastal-inspired tablescapes like this one.

 That way if someone breaks something on accident, it’s not a big deal.

 Our crepe myrtle tree has just started to bloom so it was fun to be able to include them in this post.

 We use this old work table for so many things from a makeshift potting bench, to a craft table, to a drink station and a serving buffet too.

-It’s not uncommon to see shore birds heading off to their feeding grounds at dawn and dusk, scrub birds chirping throughout the day, gopher turtles which are endangered in Florida roaming the property at leisure and marsh bunnies hopping through the grass nearly every day.
+It’s not uncommon to see shore birds heading off to their feeding grounds at dawn and dusk, scrub birds chirping throughout the day, gopher turtles roaming the property, and marsh bunnies hopping through the grass nearly every day.

-From the gifts of the sea, to the habitats we’ve left intact and all the friends and family that have had a chance to enjoy simple moments gathered around a coastal inspired tablescape like this one – we all have something important to offer.
+From the gifts of the sea to the habitats we’ve left intact and all the friends and family that have had a chance to enjoy simple moments gathered around a coastal-inspired tablescape like this one – we all have something important to offer.

-Mantles on FridayInstagram, Facebook and Pinterest.
+Coastal Inspired MantelsInstagram, Facebook and Pinterest.